wiratmika/Blog/_posts/2021-08-15-money-talks-part-1.md

 ---

-In the next post, I'll talk in more detail about how I implement my principles into action.
+In the next part, I'll talk in more detail about how I implement my principles into action.
 I'll talk about my cashflow tracking, bank accounts, credit cards, and emergency funds, before getting into my investment portfolio.